EVerest/everest-core/modules/HardwareDrivers/IsolationMonitors/DoldRN5893/readme.md

 - Self testing is only possible when Bit 8 of the "control word 1" register (address 40001) is not set, i.e. when measurement is not disabled
 - When triggering a self test by setting bit 4 of the "control word 1" register (address 40001), the device can take a few seconds (about 0-2s) to publish the device state reflecting a self test.
 - Alarm and pre-alarm are triggered before a lower isolation resistance is reported, and is resetted before the reported isolation resistance rises again.
 This is probably due to a delay in the publishing of the measured resistance.
+- The device state "Error" may not always be set when a device fault is present (i.e. the device fault register shows a fault).
+Because of this, we only check the device fault register to determine if a fault is present and report that to everest.

 ## Others